How To Find Ultimate Fulfilment At Work: Marcus Buckingham | E140

 TL;DR

-• The biggest predictor of employee satisfaction is having a manager who understands and recognizes your unique strengths
+• The biggest predictor of employee satisfaction is having a manager who takes genuine interest in you as an individual and asks thoughtful questions

-• Building strong relationships, both at work and personally, requires genuine curiosity and understanding of how others are uniquely wired
+• Building strong relationships, both at work and personally, depends on curiosity and the willingness to understand what makes others feel valued

 Key Moments